 This was our crazy and stressful experience with collecting social security disability in Mexico.
 When Brad’s next review comes up, I feel certain that it will not be as complicated because we won’t be dealing with offices from two countries.
 Plus Brad continues to see his psychiatrist in Uruapan and we can always send them those reports when they ask for medical references.

 Besides our story above, two more things should be noted.
 One, all of the people working on Brad’s case were kind, considerate, and helpful.
 I am very thankful for this especially since we were a few years late filling out form SSA-21!
 Two, if you are in Mexico, (not sure about other countries), and you are dealing with the office at the American Embassy, expect your paperwork to be late.
-All of the letters we received from the Embassy had a due date for us to reply.
+All of the letters we received from the Embassy had a due date for us to reply to.
 And all of the letters arrived at our home after the due date!
 That is mail in Mexico for you.
 It is very slow!

 I hope in some small way this information helps you with your move to a new country!
 If so let me know in the comments below :-) Signing off, Tina